 WHAT TO DO FOR FUN

 - The Isthmus Daily Pages feature movie times, all the local music and entertainment listings, where to eat, organizations and interest groups, and much more.
-They also have a discussion board called The Forum where you can interact with the locals.
 Look here for classified ads, housing, and employment listings as well.